PropTechTools/PTT-API-Solutions/README.md

 # PTT API-Solutions
-End user manual for using the PTT API-Solutions
+End user manual for using the PTT API-Solutions.

 The "Macrolage" module enables the processing request of a meaningful macro location description including all relevant and current economic and statistical key figures for any desired community in Germany.